AmethystApples/cwiki-the-discord-bot/README.md

 <h4>Overview</h4>
 The quick-wiki discord bot!
 With Cwiki, you can create, retrieve, summarize, and rank server-specific entries of any topic.
 To get started, use /help.
 <h4>Installation</h4>
->pip install discord.py
+> pip install discord.py
->pip install python-dotenv
+> pip install python-dotenv
->pip install mysql
+> pip install MySQL
->pip install transformers
+> pip install transformers
 <h4>Commands</h4>
 <h6>/entry</h6>
 Adds a new word and its definition to the database.
 Usage: /entry word:<term> definition:<definition>